Summary Document: 4 page PDF Leadership & Care

 It’s Not OK to…

-So you don’t like it.
+So you don’t like something a person does.
 So what?
-The child has no responsibility over how you feel or don’t feel.
-The child does not control your emotions.
-Get over it.
+They have absolutely no responsibility over how you feel or don’t feel.
+Other people don’t control your emotions.

-It’s not OK.
-Who is making the determination of approval or disapproval.
-Who is “it?”
-Where is this vague source?
+It’s not OK to… OK with whom?
+Who is making a determination here?
+Where is this vague source of approval?
 Is there a list somewhere of what is OK and what is not OK?
-What does OK mean?
+What exactly does OK mean?

-You can see that neither formulation clarifies responsibility, so let’s talk straight.
-Let’s set up the structure for responsibility in a way that provides opportunity for discussion about alternative ways to meet our desired goals.
+We can talk straight when we set up a structure for responsibility in a way that provides opportunity for discussion about alternatives.
+Structure is the operative word.
 We approach structure through two kinds of rules.

 Agreements (our responsibility as opportunity)